 Completion of a Special Assessment Review (SAR) Form (MSHA Form 7000-32) is mandatory for each violation that is reviewed for special assessment.
 When the District Manager determines that a special assessment is warranted, an SAR package shall be prepared and submitted directly to the Office of Assessments, Accountability, Special Enforcement and Investigations.
 For violations contributing to a fatal or serious injury accident (inspection codes E06/E07), an SAR package shall be prepared and submitted to the OAASEI whether or not special assessment is recommended.
-For violations recommended for assessment under the flagrant violation provision of the MINER Act, the District Manager must submit the SAR package to the Administrator for review and approval.
+For potential violations under the flagrant violation provision of the MINER Act, whether recommended for special assessment or not, the District Manager must submit the SAR package including all supporting documentation to the Administrator for review and approval.
 The Administrator will transmit the SAR packages for violations recommended for flagrant violation assessment to the OAASEI.

 All SAR packages shall include a copy of the relevant citation or order; the Special Assessment Review form; copies of inspector notes, sketches, or photographs; relevant portions of required plans; accident investigation reports, data sheets, and/or memoranda; and other information that would assist the Office of Assessments, Accountability, Special Enforcement and Investigations in determining an appropriate civil penalty.
 The SAR form must describe the facts and circumstances justifying the recommendation for special assessment.
 For flagrant violations, a memorandum from the appropriate Regional Solicitor is also required to be included in the SAR package.